The Almighty Underwriter

 The case has value and will almost certainly settle, but there are some liens already on the file

-Liens don’t mean a funder won’t fund, but if the underwriter thinks your case might settle for $100,000, and there is $40,000 in liens that have to be paid to medical providers, they might deny it to make sure you get a nice settlement when the suit wraps up.
+Liens don’t mean a funder won’t fund, but if the underwriter thinks your case might settle for $100,000 and there are $40,000 in liens that have to be paid to medical providers, they might deny funding to make sure you get a nice settlement when the suit wraps up.

 The case could take too long

-Because most funders work on a rate that compounds over time, the longer a case takes the more you would have to pay back.
-Sometimes a case is a gold mine but it could take four years to settle.
-To fund that case now would cause the plaintiff to pay too much at the end.
-In this case, a good company would tell you to try back after the case moves further along.
+Because most funders work on a rate that compounds over time, the longer a case takes, the more you will have to pay back.
+Sometimes a case is a gold mine, but it could take four years to settle.
+Funding that case now would cause the plaintiff to pay too much at the end.
+In this scenario, a good company would tell you to check back after the case moves further along.

 Not enough information is known

-Sometimes a case could be great but not enough information is known.
-For instance, if the injury is terrible and the liability is great, it doesn’t matter if there is no confirmation of insurance policy.
-If there’s no guarantee there’s even money available to pay, there is no reason to fund.
+Sometimes a case could be great, but not enough information is known.
+For instance, even if the injury is severe and liability is clear, it doesn’t matter if there is no confirmation of an insurance policy.
+If there’s no guarantee that money is available to pay, there is no reason to fund.
 The solution here is the same: just give it some time.

 Overall, the underwriter is an essential piece of the approval puzzle.
-If your case is strong and the underwriter is good at his or her job, it could mean you getting money in your pocket in just a matter of days.
+If your case is strong and the underwriter is good at their job, it could mean getting money in your pocket in as little as a few days.